enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 **InfluxDB:**  InfluxDB is a time-series database used for storing all incoming sensor data in a format optimized for time-based queries and analysis.
 All data is written into a single bucket, following InfluxDB’s internal model of measurements, tags, fields, and timestamps.
 The database exposes its web interface via the reverse proxy, allowing researchers to easily browse and visualize data without additional tools.
 Its selection was driven by stakeholder requirements, as InfluxDB was already in use in earlier research projects and offered a proven solution for time-series data handling.

 **YASGUI:**  YASGUI is a browser-based SPARQL editor used to query the triplestore and explore its contents.
 It is exposed via the reverse proxy, making it accessible without additional software installation.
 Through YASGUI, users can write and execute SPARQL queries to retrieve metadata, link contextual information, and aggregate time-series observations.
 This enables complex analysis directly on the RDF graph and supports cross-domain exploration of the semantically structured data.
 The editor offers features such as syntax highlighting and query history, which facilitate working with larger or more advanced queries.
+You can find [exemplary SPARQL queries](#chap:sparql-queries) in the appendix to explore the triplestore's contents and capabilities using YASGUI.

 The system architecture consists of modular and containerized services, each fulfilling a specific role in data acquisition, processing, and interaction.
 By combining open-source tools with custom components and clearly defined interfaces, the system remains flexible, maintainable, and ready for future extension.
 This architectural foundation supports the implementation and operation of the developed platform and is further examined in the following chapters.